also known in heraldry as Potent Cross

-Consisting of four Tau Crosses, this form of cross was assigned to the knights of the Teutonic (Germanic) Order, founded by Emperor Henry VI as a hospital order in 1191, similar to the Templars and Hospitallers.
+Consisting of four Tau Crosses, this form of cross was assigned to the knights of the Teutonic (Germanic) Order, founded by Emperor Henry VI as a hospital order in 1191, and similar to the Templars and Hospitallers.

 By 1198, they became a religious military order of crusaders, first fighting in the Holy Land and later in Prussia and Lithuania.
 The order secured high status for themselves, but this ebbed in the 15th century.
 It was finally broken up by Napoleon in 1809 who gave the order's main assets to his allies of the Confederation of the Rhine.